kevinolega/callcentertrainingtips/_posts/2015-01-26-learn-fluent-english.md

 A lot of people spend years learning how to do it right.

-Most filipinos in low income situations can’t be bothered.
+Most Filipinos in low-income situations can’t be bothered.

-Some people get promoted from low income jobs.
+Some people get promoted from low-income jobs.

 My celebrity crush since I was a kid was Heart Evangelista.